faoalvarado5/HoursFormatTranslation/README.md

 * Open the file named HoursFormatTranslation.py or just copy/paste the code there and run the script.
 * End, you should be able to interact with the script.

+## Improvements

+One of the things I'll change in the script is the usage of regular expressions to validate the format of the time given, it will improve a bit the solution time, in addition it will be shorter and easily to understand.
+I did not implement the algorithm because i don't know in detail how it works.

 ## Contact

 Fabrizio Alvarado Barquero - faoalv8@gmail.com